 Ivete Ribeiro studied Music at the Music Conservatory in Aveiro.
 In 2009 she graduated in Languages and Publishing Studies in the University of Aveiro, where in 2012, she obtained a Masters in Languages, Literatures and Cultures.
 In 2014 she attended a course of International Commerce and in 2016, she completed a post-graduation in Legal Translation of French in the same university.
 In 2009, she started working as a music teacher at the elementary school.
 Before joining the ISPVS as French Examination Coordinator, she worked in a 3D Printing Company’s customer service team.
 She has also been working as a French translator of legal documents since 2010.

-Born and raised in South Africa, moved to UK in 2010.
-I have extensive experience in Hospitality and Customer Service.
+Lara was born and raised in South Africa, but moved to the UK in 2010.
+She has extensive experience in hospitality and customer service.

-After finding my feet in UK I lived in London and from 2011 to 2018 worked for a renowned retirement charity, that has survived since 1611.
-I started in the catering department and quickly progressed to Event Manager for the entire venue.
+After finding her feet in the UK, she lived in London, and from 2011 to 2018 worked for a renowned retirement charity, which has survived since 1611.
+She started in the catering department and quickly progressed to Event Manager for the entire venue.

 Lena Tiefel joined the ISVPS team of exam coordinators in the beginning of 2020 and is responsible for ISVPS candidates in German speaking countries.
 Born in southern Germany she worked full time as a Veterinary Technician until she started studying Veterinary Medicine in 2016.
 By the end of 2019 she took a break from University for her upcoming mother role and will finish her studies as soon as her baby boy is old enough.
 She enjoys nature with her dog and playing different instruments such as guitar and piano.
 In her holidays she explores foreign countries and cultures with her growing family.
 She is happy to support you on your way to your ISVPS certificate!